 ARW 5km - Hawaii Model - It is another model run from UCAR incorporating several different models in an attempt to get better accuracy in Hawaii and Alaska.
 The higher resolution at 5km is thought to allow this model to better pick out the intricacies of the islands.

-NAM - North American Mesoscale Model - This was the former ETA model and is delivered on WindAlert products with a 5km and 12km resolution and delivers you forecast information for the next 78 hours.
-It is only available across North America and for the surrounding coastal regions.
+NAM - North American Mesoscale Model - This is a short range model and is delivered on WeatherFlow products in a 3km and 12km resolution for the next 48 to 84 hours.
+It is run 4 times daily and only available across North America and surrounding coastal regions.
+Typically, the first 48 hours are very accurate.

 GFS - Global Forecast System - It is run four times a day (00Z, 06Z, 12Z, 18Z) and produces forecasts up to 16 days in advance.
 It is run at roughly 50km resolution.
 However, the spatial and temporal resolution is reduced as the model is further out in time.
-(The forecast produced beyond day 7 is generally not trustworthy.
-It produces a forecast for every 3rd hour for the first 180 hours.
+The forecast produced beyond day 7 is generally not very accurate It produces a forecast for every 3rd hour for the first 180 hours.

 CMC - Environment Canada Global Model - This is another model which will give you a forecast for all points on the globe.
 The resolution is approximately 100km resolution and runs out 138 hours.